11. Introduction to Object Oriented Programming

 }

-To improve the communication between programmers, the language allows us to use the keyword const in front of variables.
-When const is placed in front of an argument of a function, then it is a promise that the function will not change the argument.
+To improve the communication between programmers, the language C++ allows us to use the keyword const in front of variables.
+When const is placed in front of a parameter of a function, then it is a promise that the function will not change the parameter.
 If it does, the compiler will report an error and refuse to make the executable binary.

-At first glance the keyword const offers no benefits to the programmers, just the trouble: it can cause the compilation to be terminated and it does not introduce the new features to the final code.
+At first glance the keyword const offers no benefits to the programmers, just the trouble: it can cause the compilation to be terminated and it does not introduce new features to the final code.
 The benefit is readability of the code.
-When someone else reads the code by seeing the word const in front of the variable that is passed by reference, then this programmer is sure that the function will not change the variable.
+When someone reads the word const in front of the variable that is passed by reference, they get the information that the function will not change the variable.

 When the keyword const is used after the declaration of the method, then the creator of the method is making a promise that the method will not change any of the attributes.
 In other words, the method is "accessor" and not a "mutator".
 In fact a little stronger promise is made: the method will not only leave the attributes unchanged, it will also not call any other methods unless they are const.
 When making complex projects that involve multiple teams of programmers, individual contributors are often required to use the keyword const whenever possible.